 - Health specialists are available for guidance or to explain results.

-- Rural areas (especially in the Midwest) have fewer labs to choose from.
+- Rural areas (especially in the Midwest) have fewer available labs.

 - No at-home or mail-order tests available.